awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 | ![Typescript Logo](https://docs.aws.amazon.com/cdk/api/latest/img/typescript32.png) Typescript | `@aws-solutions-constructs/aws-kinesisstreams-gluejob`         |
 | ![Java Logo](https://docs.aws.amazon.com/cdk/api/latest/img/java32.png) Java                   | `software.amazon.awsconstructs.services.kinesisstreamsgluejob` |

 This AWS Solutions Construct deploys a Kinesis Stream and configures a AWS Glue Job to perform custom ETL transformation with the appropriate resources/properties for interaction and security.
-It also creates an S3 bucket where the python script for the AWS Glue Job can be uploaded
+It also creates an S3 bucket where the python script for the AWS Glue Job can be uploaded.

 Here is a minimal deployable pattern definition in Typescript: